-In a world filled with shysters and SEO pretenders, it can be a daunting task to source an ideal white label SEO partner/reseller.
+In a world filled with shysters and Search Engine Optimization (SEO) pretenders, it can be a daunting task to source an ideal white label SEO partner/reseller.
 For a lot of agencies, it’s nearly impossible to find an SEO partner who isn’t poisoned with snake-oil salesmanship and who can provide quality work at a reasonable monthly fee that can be marked up for profitability.

-In this article, we’ll cover the top 10 things to look for in a perfect white label SEO partner/reseller to help your firm navigate the rocky terrain of sorting, reviewing and selecting a white label partner.
+In this article, we’ll cover the top 10 things to look for in a perfect white label SEO provider to help your firm navigate the rocky terrain of sorting, reviewing and selecting a white label online marketing partner for SEO outsourcing.

 History is many things, but in the case of an SEO agency partner, history is everything.
 Some of the questions you should be asking about a potential partner’s history should include: